Posted 31 October 2024

 Kate works with Associate Professor Geraldine Mitchell in SVI’s Vascular Biology Lab.
 The lab’s aim is to find new treatments for serious wounds in humans arising from trauma, cancer resection and chronic diabetic skin wounds.

-They investigate improved methods of blood vessel and nerve growth and integration for engineering human tissues and organs in the laboratory, and for wound-healing in models.
+They investigate improved methods of blood vessel and nerve growth and integration for engineering human tissues and organs in the laboratory.

 “I’m thrilled and grateful to receive this support from the Brockhoff Foundation.